lareza-farhan-wanaghi/gophercises/readme.md

 - Open a terminal session and go to the sitemap directory.<br/><br/>
 ![sitemap1](readme_images/sitemap1.png)

-- Execute the main.go file in the main folder with exactly two arguments, one for the target URL that will be crawled and the other one for the path of the output file.
+- Run the main.go file in the main folder with exactly two arguments, one for the target URL that will be crawled and the other one for the path of the output file.
 (By default, this program will crawl the target URL for a maximum depth of 2.
 You can customize this value by using the d flag) <br/><br/>
 ![sitemap2](readme_images/sitemap2.png)

 - In the above example, we crawled one of the main pages of Wikipedia and stored the resulting sitemap at demo.xml.
 Here's what the result looks like.<br/><br/>